 Stamina- Strength- Skills- Suppleness – Social & Self Esteem

-A relaxed but active sporty social hour of fun to reawaken old skills, discover new ones and work on your strength, stamina and suppleness, subsidized by Slough & District Parkinson’s branch to raise your self-esteem and joy!
+A relaxed but active sporty social hour of fun to reawaken old skills, discover new ones and work on your strength, stamina and suppleness, no charge thanks to Slough & District Parkinson’s branch to raise your self-esteem and joy!
 Time to just hang out with your Parkinson’s buddy over a game of table tennis.

 Join our Sporty Friday WhatsAp group 07505 147957 to keep up to date or email Tara on email@example.com